DiPal2/test_rss/README.md

 ## Development

-To start development you need [Python 3.9 with installed pip](https://www.python.org/downloads/).
+To start development you need [ with installed pip and setuptools](https://www.python.org/downloads/).

-Install required packages by typing `pip install -e .[develop]` or `pip install -r requirements_dev.txt` in the directory that contains downloaded files.
+Install required packages by typing `pip install -e .[develop]` or `pip install -r requirements_dev.txt` in the directory containing the content from this repository.

 You can control code style by running the following commands
 ```shell
 black --check --diff .